Tracy Morgan

-Tracy Jamal Morgan (born November 10, 1968) is an American stand-up comedian, actor, producer, and author.
-Morgan is best known for his television work, particularly his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1996 to 2003, as well as his role as Tracy Jordan in the NBC sitcom 30 Rock from 2006 to 2013, each of which earned him a Primetime Emmy Award nomination.
+Tracy Jamal Morgan (born November 10, 1968) is an American stand-up comedian and actor.
+He was a cast member on the NBC sketch comedy television series Saturday Night Live from 1996 to 2003, and played Tracy Jordan in the NBC sitcom 30 Rock from 2006 to 2013, each of which earned him a Primetime Emmy Award nomination.
 He also starred as Tray Barker in the TBS comedy The Last O.G.

 Early life

-Morgan was born on November 10, 1968 in Brooklyn and raised in Brooklyn's Marlboro Houses and Tompkins Houses in its Bedford Stuyvesant neighborhood.
-He is the second of five children of a homemaker, Alicia (née Warden), and Jimmy Morgan, a musician who left the family when Morgan was six years old.
+Morgan was born on November 10, 1968, in Brooklyn and raised in Brooklyn's Marlboro Houses and Tompkins Houses in its Bedford–Stuyvesant neighborhood.
+He is the second of five children of a homemaker, Alicia (née Warden), and James Morgan Jr IV, a musician who left the family when Morgan was six years old.
+He is the third cousin of rapper Nas.

 His father named him Tracy in honor of a platoon mate and friend who shipped off to Vietnam with him and was killed in action days later.

 The target of bullies as a child, Morgan attended DeWitt Clinton High School.
-In 1985, at age 17 in his senior year, he learned that his father had contracted HIV from hypodermic needle use.
+In 1985, during his senior year, he learned that his father had contracted HIV from hypodermic needle use.
 His father died in January 1987, aged 38.